frederick-the-creator/opthalmo-ai-practice-hub/PRDs/1. Scheduling/Phase2_Scheduling_Implementation_Plan.md

     - `SEQUENCE` (int; start at 0 for initial, increment for updates)
     - `DTEND = DTSTART + duration_minutes`
     - `DESCRIPTION` scaffold with human text and a placeholder for a reschedule link (actual tokenized link added in Slice 4).
+    - Per-recipient `SUMMARY`/email subject personalization for booking REQUESTs: "Ophthalmo Practice Session with <first name>" where the first name is the counterparty.
   - Ensure per-recipient, single `ATTENDEE`, stable `UID = practice_rooms.ics_uid`, `ORGANIZER` from env.
   - Wire `ics_sequence` read/write in `practiceRoom` service for booking/update/cancel flows (increment only on REQUEST updates).
 - **Frontend**